easy-coding-standard/easy-coding-standard/README.md

 ### 1. Create Configuration and Setup Checkers

-Create a `easy-coding-standard.neon` file in your root directory.
+Create an `easy-coding-standard.neon` file in your root directory.

 Here you can use 2 *checker classes*: [Sniffs](https://github.com/squizlabs/PHP_CodeSniffer) and [Fixers](https://github.com/FriendsOfPHP/PHP-CS-Fixer)